nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

 where he goes through step by step starting from scratch.
 Think of this as a supplemental guide to help you understand the basic idea.

+So you're following the tutorial and you've installed:

+- Flask
+- Flask-SocketIO